Industry Specific Jobs

 Primary jobs generally bring new money into a community and are important because they increase the overall wealth of a community.
 By attracting jobs in targeted industries (primary jobs) the community is helping to increase average wages, which can have a positive impact both directly and indirectly on a range of community issues.

-There was 1 new job added in targeted industries in April 2018.
-Year to date, 44 new jobs in targeted industries have been added, bringing the overall total to 659.
+There were three new jobs added in targeted industries in November 2018.
+Year to date, 81 new jobs in targeted industries have been added, bringing the overall total to 696.

 New business license applications will include the number of new jobs in targeted areas and targeted industries.
 Targeted areas and industries have been identified and provided to the Finance Department by AEDA.
 The IT Department will assist in providing an automated report to AEDA.
 Business licenses for new businesses and tracking of license renewals for new jobs are included.
 A baseline for number of jobs needs to be established before new jobs can be determined for business license renewals.